NocturneMods/MatthiewNocturne/README.md

+**UNSTABLE DEV BRANCH** : adds support for configurations in various mods !

-Objective : make it easy to check Matthiew's Nocture Remaster mods, and compile them easily.
+Objective : make it easy to check Matthiew's Nocture Remaster mods, compile them easily, and add configuration support.

 # How to compile
 Please put these dlls in a `_dlls` folder at the root of the solution :